Denise Van Outen has sadly had to withdraw from Dancing on Ice after sustaining a nasty injury.

 She has also appeared as a regular contributor on Loose Women and had guest presenting stints on TV shows such as Lorraine, Sunday Brunch and The 5 O’Clock Show.

-What has Denise Van Outen said about joining Dancing on Ice?
+What did Denise Van Outen say about joining Dancing on Ice?

 Denise announced her participation during an episode of Loose Women in September 2020, telling the panel, “I’m really excited, I can’t believe it and finally I get to tell people!”